 The Presidential Suite and Royal Suite trade the sunroom for a large outdoor terrace with hot tub and the slightly larger Royal Suite has a sauna.
 The top choice is the Prince of Wales Suite, renamed after his majesty and family who stayed here while on vacation.
 It has two full bedrooms, a sauna, two separate entrances with a car drop-off point, a roof deck, and two baths.
 Each bedroom (one with king, one with two queens) has its own furnished terrace area with hot tub, separated from outside sight lines by latticework and shrubs.

-The verandah rooms near the restaurant are priced the lowest, but at 839 square feet they're certainly not cramped.
-There is plenty of space to move around the king beds and the baths are almost as large as those in the villas, with a whirlpool tub, dressing area, and separate w/c.
+The Casitas near the restaurant are priced the lowest, but at 409 square feet don't feel cramped.
+There is plenty of space to move around the king beds and the baths are almost as large as those in the villas, with a dressing area, and separate w/c.

-An attractive swimming pool with cushioned metal lounge chairs is popular in the dry season, deserted the rest of the year.
+An attractive temperature-controlled swimming pool with sunbeds, tables and parasols is popular in the dry season, deserted the rest of the year.
 Two tennis courts are also not used much from October through March.
 A spa has a massage room, sauna, whirlpool, and so-so gym with aerobic and weight equipment.
-The conference center doubles as an art gallery with an artist in residence and a business center offers satellite Internet access and printing.
+The conference center and business center offers satellite Internet access and business services.

 The restaurant is an attractive circular space with custom furniture made on the island and an open fireplace lit on cool nights.
-Indoor and outdoor tables are covered by a huge palapa that will soon give way to a more standard roof---thatch and heavy humidity are not working well together.
-The talented Canadian chef delights in personal touches and experimentation, serving up an impressive five-course digestion dinner on request.
+Indoor and outdoor tables are covered by a huge terrace.
+The talented local chef delights in personal touches and experimentation, serving up an impressive five–course digestion dinner on request.
 With imports to the islands seriously restricted (no lamb chops, duck, fresh raspberries, or imported beef for instance), the kitchen still manages to offer a wide variety of choices for each meal.
-Just don't ask for kosher food: there is none on the island.
-A well-stocked bar off to the side is a comfortable space with sofas.
+A well–stocked bar and wine cellar off to the side is a comfortable space with sofas.

 The staff routinely sets up excursions catered to individual tastes and it would be possible to get a "Galapagos light" experience from here without ever sleeping on the water.
 You don't have access to places where red–footed boobies or waved albatross birds reside, but day trips can take you to beaches and rocky outcrops filled with sea lions, marine iguanas, and sea turtles.
 Giant tortoises are a few minutes away in the highlands.
 Adventure activities available include snorkeling, mountain biking, and kayaking.
 This arrangement is especially popular with families as they can split up and do different things rather than being herded in a group.

+The climate and isolated location of the Galapagos together are a constant challenge in terms of upkeep.
 While this humid, sometimes rainy resort may not fit everyone's idea of the perfect Galapagos vacation, it's a nice alternative to rocking through the night in a ship cabin.
-Royal Palm is clearly the most luxurious hotel in the region and the surprisingly fluent staff is poised and confident.
+True luxury travelers will be happier at the better maintained and more upscale Pikaia Lodge, but Royal Palm is clearly one of the best hotels in this region with few options and the fluent staff is poised and confident.